Protocol Support

 wayland-info | rg wp_tearing_control_manager_v1Content Type

 Sweets implements content-type-v1.
-A client can tag a surface with the kind of
+A client can tag a surface as photo,

-content it shows — photo, video, or game — so the compositor can make
+video, or game so the compositor can adjust presentation.

-presentation decisions that fit.
-A fullscreen surface tagged game is treated as
+A fullscreen surface tagged game is treated as wanting low latency.
+With

-is on it triggers a tearing page-flip even without an explicit
+tearing page-flip even without an explicit tearing-control-v1 hint.
+Other

 # smoke test